alexscheelmeyer/docker-wrap/README.md

 await docker.exec('my-id', 'cat /etc/os-release');
 ```

+The response is the output of running that command or `null` if it failed.

 You can also call `exec` on the container instance for the same effect, see below.

 ### `inspect`, `info`, `version` Commands